 One common use for array_ref is when passing arguments to a routine where you want to be able to accept a variety of array types.
 The usual approach here is to have the client explicitly pass in a pointer and a length, as in:

-The existing array_ref classes make the view const.
+array_ref as the argument to the routine: array_ref classes make the view const.
 It may be useful to extend that to allow modifications of the referenced array elements, and use array_ref<const T> for immutable views.